-Total Hours: 1001.5 Method of Delivery: Blended
+Total Hours: 1001.5

 The Optical Technician program's main objective is to offer a comprehensive training program to prepare students for employment in entry-level positions in the field of Opticianry.
 Graduates are encouraged to sit for the National Opticianry Competency Exam and Contact Lens Registry Exam administered by the American Board of Opticianry and National Contact Lens Examiners (ABO/NCLE).